kamazeuci/kodi-movie-preparer/README.md

  Once you have python installed, just run `python kodi-movie-preparer.py`

 ### Notes about the coding
  I am pretty sure this script has ugly messy and stupid coding.
 This is my first script so I am happy anyway, but I would love if any good-willing being would pour its code wisdom with the purpose of making this script better.
+I tried to comment everything to make it easy to read.
 Thanks in advance.